KMA-Aarhus/pappenheim/README.md

 ## Installation

-1. Install conda (if you don't already have it):
+1. Install conda (if you haven't already):

     ```
     cd ~